Baudilio Tomé Muguruza

 In 2004 he was elected to the Spanish Congress of Deputies representing León Province.
 However in January 2008, against the wishes of the local PP branch in Aragon, he was imposed as the second candidate on the PP list to contest Zaragoza Province and was elected there in March 2008.

+He graduated from Complutense University of Madrid, National University of Distance Education, and Harvard Law School (LLM).